h15200/notes/electron.md

 Notice that the Main process is now re-written as an event handler with a 2nd arg which is an ASYNC function

 That way the renderer can set a variable to AWAIT ipcRenderer.invoke() which uses 1st arg as the event, and 2nd arg is the path to the main process file

+## preload details

+if turning off nodeIntegration, use a preload script.

+All preload script errors will print as `unable to load preload script` inside elctron console Keep Electron stuff in main?